sanjayk0508/sanjayk0508/README.md

 I'm a self-taught Front-end developer.
 Before teaching myself coding i was a UI/UX Designer at a $1.1 million funded retail startup.
 I'm also into Open Source as well.

+I write blogs as a means of articulating my thoughts and sharpening my understanding of various concepts and topics that I learn. https://medium.com/@sanjay_0508

 <p align="center">